cryptimeleon/cryptimeleon.github.io/getting-started/installation.md

 toc: true
 ---

-To make use of any of the LIBRARY_NAME libraries, you need at least Java SDK version 8.
+To make use of any of the upb.crypto libraries, you need at least Java SDK version 8.

 # Library Installation